-- Floodways can be modified, but the applicant must be able to show that the project casues no-rise in the 100-year flood level. - In FEMA-basin floodplains, the applicant must submit information to FEMA for approval before construction and after construction if certain changes are being made.

-If the applicant's project causes a rise, there are two options:

-- 1. In FEMA-basin floodplains, the applicant must show the entire rise is on their property or obtain easements from other property owners.
-No structures can be impacted by a rise in the flood level. - 2.
-In City-basin floodplains, the applicant must show that the entire rise is on their property or obtain easements from other property owners.
+- Floodways can be modified, but the applicant must be able to show that the project causes no-rise in the 100-year flood level. - In the Poudre River floodplain, the applicant must submit information to FEMA for approval before and after construction if the boundaries of the floodplain or floodway change. - If the applicant's project causes a rise, the applicant must show the entire rise is on their property or obtain easements from other property owners.
+No structures can be impacted by a rise in the flood level. - The floodway modification will be evaluated based on broad criteria, including: